 When looking at the value of each BCAA in regards to protein synthesis, leucine comes in at the top.
 Leucine is broken down and absorbed faster than any other amino acid.

+During a long hike or bike ride, avoiding fatigue is key.
 Not only are BCAAs important for muscle growth, but they’re key in fighting off both mental and physical fatigue.
 One study demonstrated this by giving one group BCAAs and another group a placebo.
 As it turns out, the BCAA group reported up to 15% less fatigue.
 (11)

 Another study showed that supplementing with BCAAs actually enhanced exercise capacity and lipid oxidation during endurance exercise after muscle glycogen depletion.
 The BCAA group in this study was able to exercise for 17% longer before reaching exhaustion.
 (12)